jvthuijl/RNAseq-benchmarking/README.md

 `./mutations {FASTAFileTOMutate}`

 The output is caputered in {FASTAFileTOMutate}_mutated.fa.
-For testing, the Ensembl release 83 chromosome 22 could be obtained from BioMart.
+For testing, the Ensembl release 83 chromosome 22 FASTA file could be obtained from BioMart.

 ## removeFromFASTA
 This program removes certain entities and their code from a FASTA file.
 It expects two argumtens.
 The first parameter is the FASTA